sli-cka/karakeep-homeassistant/README.md

 ## Features

 - Monitor the number of bookmarks, favorites, archived items, highlights, lists, and tags in your Karakeep account
+- Health monitoring with diagnostic binary sensor to track API availability
 - Configurable update interval
 - Secure API token authentication